 - How can you improve your chances of gaining future employment?

-At Trinity School you will be given Careers support throughout your school journey from Year 7 to Year 13.
-This will include a range of activities to ensure that you again impartial and independent advice.
+At Trinity School you will be given careers support throughout your school journey from Year 7 to Year 13.
+This will include a range of activities to ensure that you gain impartial and independent advice.
 Examples of these activities are below;

 - Support in helping to make decisions with option choices and Post 16 choices.

 - Meetings with local employers to learn more about the work place.

 - Opportunities to meet with apprenticeship and other education providers.

 - Opportunities to participate in work experience and work shadowing.

 Work Experience and Work Shadowing

 All students in Year 10 will undertake a work shadow day which involves accompanying a relative or close family friend to their place of work.
 The aim of this is to allow you to experience the world of work and to investigate the links between school and your future career plans.
 This day will be really useful in helping you to develop both practical and social skills.

 All Year 12 students will complete a week’s work experience during the summer term.
 This ideally should be linked to either career goals or potential university subjects to help ensure that it is valuable and relevant.